Nigel2392/go-django/docs/apps/sessions.md

 To see what can be serialized (in the default implementation), please refer to the [alexedwards/scs](github.com/alexedwards/scs/v2) documentation.

+## Requirements

+The sessions app requires the [`DATABASE`/django.APPVAR_DATABASE](../configuring.md#pre-defined-settings) setting to be set, it allows for a SQLite3, MySQL, or PostgreSQL database.

 ## Retrieving the session

 The sessions package provides a single exported function (and a middleware) to retrieve the session from the request.